-A historic U.S. aircraft carrier is now a museum showcasing life on board and the history of aircraft carriers
+A historic U.S. aircraft carrier, now moored in San Diego, California, as a museum showcasing the on-board life and history of aircraft carriers is worth visiting

 The USS Midway is a historic aircraft carrier now permanently moored in San Diego Harbor and operating as a museum.
 The museum consistently ranks high on lists of the best tourist attractions in San Diego.
 It is the most visited naval ship museum in the world.
 There are more than 30 restored aircraft and helicopters on display.
 Visitors can explore the spaces where crew lived and worked.